 The Educational Maintenance Allowance (EMA) Wales is for full-time students aged 16 to 18 years who live in Wales.
 Eligible students receive allowances of £30 per week.

-Assembly Learning Grant (ALG)
+Welsh Government Learning Grant

 Student Support Fund (SSF)